SamuelZ12/TLDW/README.md

-# TLDW (Too Long; Didn't Watch)
+# LongCut

-TLDW turns long-form YouTube videos into a structured learning workspace.
+LongCut turns long-form YouTube videos into a structured learning workspace.
 Paste a URL and the app generates highlight reels, timestamped AI answers, and a place to capture your own notes so you can absorb an hour-long video in minutes.

 ## Overview